 This isn’t about being a Pollyanna.
 It isn’t about shutting our eyes to the negative or pretending that crappy days don’t exist, but it is about shifting your mindset from an attitude of thanklessness to an attitude of appreciativeness.
 It’s about looking around everyday at your home, your life, your children and yourself and finding the things that you’ve overlooked in your moments of unhappiness.
 There are infinite things for each of us to be grateful for if we look hard enough and nothing will spark more joy in your motherhood than carrying around an attitude of gratitude.
 Don’t let it be another quote on a bumper sticker.

 I try to practice gratitude in every area of my life, even for the mundane and sometimes annoying things that need to be done.
 My job as a mother and a homemaker is ripe with mundane and annoying tasks, but I'm grateful just the same, because my mundane is someone else's goal or dream.
 I designed The Reluctant Homemaker Starter Guide for the mom that looks around at the home management tasks in front of her and isn't even sure where to start.
 It's difficult to show gratitude when you're drowning in day-to-day tasks and stuck in the "I just need to survive today." cycle.
 This starter guide is the jumpstart to organizing and simplifying homemaking for the modern mom.
 No more guessing.
-Download your free copy, mama.
+Download your free copy in the Vault.

 And I am grateful for you.